StatsRhian/personal-website/content/talk/stable-marriage-problem/index.md

 ---
+title: Love and Mathematics
-abstract: Learn about the mathematics behind love and dating with the stable matching algorithm.
+excerpt: Learn about the mathematics behind love and dating with the stable matching algorithm.
-all_day: false
-authors: []
 date: "2013-02-14T10:00:00"
 date_end: "2013-02-14T11:00:00"
 event: Lancaster University Outreach